-It’s the 50th anniversary of Jacques Demy’s The Umbrellas of Cherbourg and you can imagine what the birthday cake should look like: icing and candles of bright blue, pink, green and yellow.
+It’s the anniversary of the release of Jacques Demy’s The Umbrellas of Cherbourg and you can imagine what the birthday cake should look like: icing and candles of bright blue, pink, green and yellow.
 For if ever a film pops out of the screen with vibrant colour it’s this 1964 musical classic, in which every dress, every shop front, every vividly wallpapered room seems freshly minted from a rainbow.

 Demy’s film opened in Paris on 19 February 1964 and represented a milestone in cinema, albeit one marking a road that few filmmakers have since taken: it’s a musical in which all of the dialogue is sung.
 Michel Legrand’s wonderful, romantic score does have big tunes, including the Oscar-nominated ‘Je ne pourrai jamais vivre sans toi’ (released in English as ‘I Will Wait for You’), but even the everyday conversations in between – from the chat of garagemen knocking off from work to the shoptalk in the umbrella store of the title – are set to music, like a cinematic operetta.

 If that makes The Umbrellas of Cherbourg sound old-fashioned, Demy’s film was anything but.
 The director was one of the great, young, modern-minded filmmakers who emerged during the French New Wave of the 1960s.
 Demy was more nostalgically minded than directors like Jean-Luc Godard and Alain Resnais, but, though his paintbox vision of life in the seaside town of Cherbourg is a loving tribute to old Hollywood musicals, it’s also a film that tackles very real-world issues, like unexpected pregnancy, the Algerian war, parental pressures on their children, and what happens to young love when time and circumstances are against it.
 The bittersweet climax even occurs at an Esso petrol station.